 The following policies were considered during the planning process, but were dropped for a variety of reasons.
-Some were accomplished as a result of the 1984 Plan.
+Some were accomplished.
 Some were considered repetitive, unrealistic, or not yet ripe.
 Some conflicted with the plan's other policies.
 Some were just not palatable to the City's decision makers.

 This collection of policies is presented here in part to help demonstrate the planning process, but more importantly, it is intended to be a tool for future users.
 When interpreting or updating the Comprehensive Plan, users can turn to this section to determine whether new policy ideas fit more closely with the ideas listed here or with those adopted in Chapter 3.
-Policies not carried over from the 1984 Plan are referenced in bold.
+Policy numbers not carried over from the 1984 Plan are referenced in bold.
+This appendix should be updated by staff action when Comprehensive Plan amendments occur; changes to this table are not themselves considered Comprehensive Plan amendments.